 Note that this is an image related setting, not a setting of the tool that affects all images like Crop Ratio.

 When you open the Crop tool’s action menu, you find the Apply Aspect Ratio setting (Windows: Apply Ratio).
 Note that it works only for constrained ratios.

 This is a great feature when you change your Crop Ratio after you made the crop.
-Capture One will apply the new selected ratio while maintaining the position of the Crop.
+Capture One will apply the newly selected ratio while maintaining the position of the Crop.

-When you touch a crop corner with your mouse cursor after you changed the Ratio the crop will apply the new ratio in one direction and not centre around the original crop.
+When you touch a cropped corner with your mouse cursor after you changed the Ratio the crop will apply the new ratio in one direction and not center around the original crop.

 Please note that it works on the Primary Variant only, in case you have selected multiple images.